simonzhaoms/tips/wsl.md

   ```

   You can also open current working directory in WSL by executing `$
-  explorer.exe .`.
+  explorer.exe .` (Note: The dot in the end of the command indicates
+  current directory).
 But be aware that modifying Linux files within
   Windows would have side effects, because some functionalities of
   Linux don't have similar counterparts in Windows, such as file mode,
   which would lead to inconsistencies in the file attributes when